You Are What You Signal

 "The advertiser has either persuaded lots or people to buy his product already, a good sign, or has persuaded someone to lend him lots of money to finance the campaign."

-In other words, consumers take comfort from “heavily advertised” campaigns because they are a “good sign” that the company advertising has skin in the game and will suffer if the product fails.
+In other words, consumers take comfort from “heavily advertised” campaigns because they are a “good sign” that the company doing the advertising has skin in the game and will suffer if the product fails.

 Another counterintuitive idea in Nelson’s explanation is that consumers judge product quality largely “regardless of [an advertisement’s] message.”

-We often think that a persuasive or clever message makes the difference between success and failure in advertising, but Nelson articulates the real message is how much the advertising appears to cost.
+We often think that a persuasive or clever message makes the difference between success and failure in advertising, but according to Nelson, what matters is how much the advertising appears to cost.

-That makes sense when you take another look at the Apple advertising below, which has no explicit message.
+That makes sense when you take another look at the Apple advertisement below, which includes no explicit message.

-Now while the advertisements above have no explicit message, they obviously carry an implicit message for the consumer: we believe so deeply in this product that we’ve purchased the most expensive advertising we can find to tell you about it.
+Now while this advertisements doesn't convey an explicit message, it obviously conveys an implicit message to the consumer.
+And that is: We believe so deeply in this product that we’ve purchased the most expensive advertising we can find to tell you about it.

 As you can see, Apple – the world’s most valuable brand – practices costly signaling at a scale – and expense – that simply can’t be faked.